 Fortunately, she was covered by her parents’ insurance policy, which was with a reputable company.
 Her insurance would most likely cover the emergency department visit, but it might not cover an ambulance ride.
 If the insurance company decides later, when they get the bill, that the ambulance wasn’t necessary, it could deny the claim—it doesn’t matter that the police called the ambulance and put her in it.
 That’s most likely a hit of a $1,000 or more.

 She didn’t have to take the service just because the police suggested it.
 She could take a cab or call a friend.
 For that matter, she could say, “No, thanks,” and walk away, if she felt up to it.

 “Do you have Uber?”
 I asked.

-She didn’t.
-Had the policemen not been there, I would have encouraged her to just call her boss to take her to the ER, and she would have been fine.
+Had the policemen not been there, I would have encouraged her to just call her boss to take her to the ER.
+She would have been fine.
 But she seemed pretty shaky and the EMT unit had already been called.
 I decided not to push the issue.

 Too many people end up like that woman, getting random treatment because they either can’t speak for themselves or don’t ask the right questions.